lnxchk/chefdk-fundamentals/scene_04.md

 -

-Alright first I would leverage chef and the chef generate tool to create a cookbook for me.
+Alright first I would leverage the chef command-line application to generate a cookbook for me.
 From my home directory running the command `chef generate cookbook apache`.
 This will place the apache cookbook alongside the setup cookbook.

 -